Lake-Tuggeranong-College/Holocron/E Course/WebDev/Website Development Project 3.md

 ### Task Overview

+This task involves you completing a Security Audit of the website you and your group have completed.
+This report will cover topics such as :
+- Role Based Access Control (RBAC)
+- Personal Identifiable Information (PII)
+- Intellectual Property (IP)
+- Ethics
+- Privacy

 > [!important] While the website developed for this project is a group task, this task is **individual**.